 A lot of B2B companies avoid Instagram because they have no idea how to keep it active.
 At some point, they run out of ideas and have nothing to post thus reducing engagement level.
 Let me help you with that struggle a little – have a series of tutorials.
 I understand that it may seem like your company profile does not allow you to have tutorials.
 But think closely, every time you update your product or service, you can make a video about it.

 If your product is an app then create a short tutorial on how to use it.
 For service providers, you can share tips on your Instagram page.
-Creativity has no limits, put it in action and you’ll come up with excellent post ideas.
+Creativity has no limits, put it into action and you’ll come up with excellent post ideas.

 Tip #5 Instagram and Story Ads

 Saving the best for the last.
 Advertising remains an efficient way of reaching more people.
 Instagram stories are becoming increasingly popular and so do Instagram ads.
 If you are not on Instagram, you are missing out on a targeted advertising platform that works.
-Unlike Facebook ads, on Instagram stories, users actually stop on ads and watch at least a second of it.
+Unlike Facebook ads, on Instagram stories, users actually stop on ads and watch at least a second of them.
 If you make it eye-catchy enough, they will stay until the end.

 Did You Change Your Mind?